-Plagiarizing or cheating

-St. Frances Cabrini School may also deem other forms of discipline necessary.
-Additional discipline may include but is not limited to:

-Unable to attend field trips

-Attend tutoring sessions

-Silent Lunch

-Unable to participate in extracurricular activities

-Required participation in service activities at school events

-OUT OF SCHOOL SUSPENSION
+Out of School Suspension

-A student who receives an Out of School Suspension will be sent home and receive an unexcused absence for the day.
+A student who receives an out of school suspension will be sent home and receive an unexcused absence for the day.
 Any tests missed that day will be taken the following day and the student will receive “50%” credit of their achieved score.

 Actions that warrant automatic out of school suspension include: